 We will also visit two shops where lacquerware is still being produced traditionally.
 From here we continue to Wat Muen San, the lesser-known “silver temple” of Chiang Mai.
 We are now in the silver neighbourhood.
 Two centuries ago these craft artisans came from Shan State.
 We visit a silver crafts shop and the small museum in Wat Muen San which will have some surprises for you.

 From there we continue to the magnificent Wat Srisuphan with its silver when.
 If you are lucky you can see silver craftsmen at work.
 Continue to the interesting Chiang Mai Gate Market.
 Here the samlor tour ends.
 We say goodbye to our drivers.
 It is time for a refreshment and some exploring of this bustling market before we continue our Chiang Mai handicrafts tour.

 We will continue our tour on four wheels instead of three…..Drive to Sankamphaeng district where we will have lunch in a typical Northern Thai restaurant.
-After lunch we will visit the workshop of the most famous carver of wooden elephants.
+After lunch, we will visit the workshop of the most famous carver of wooden elephants.
 Petch Viriya‘s family originally hails from Muang Yong, now in Shan State in Myanmar.
-After this we will visit a factory where bronze statues are being produced.
+After this, we will visit a factory where bronze statues are being produced.
 These are statues of historical persons, monks as well as of Buddha.
 Bor Sang is famous for parasols and umbrellas.
-We will visit one of the smaller establishments that produces beautiful, colourful parasols and umbrellas.
+We will visit one of the smaller establishments that produce beautiful, colourful parasols and umbrellas.
+Last stop will be a sa paper factory where paper is produced from the bark of the mulberry tree.
 It is the last stop of our Chiang Mai Handicrafts tour.
 We will drive back to Chiang Mai.